 Amazon Sale-related Fees

 There are two primary types of sale-related fees that you may pay each time you sell products on Amazon: referral fees and closing fees.
-If your orders are returned, you’ll also pay refund administration fees.
+If your orders are returned, you’ll also pay refund administration fees ($5 or 20% of the appropriate referral fee, whichever is lower).

 These fees vary based on your item category and selling price, so getting an accurate picture of your specific costs might take a little research—but we’ll show you the right resources to use.